w3f/polkadot-wiki/docs/learn-transactions.md

 Depending on the pallets installed in a [Substrate](https://substrate.dev)-based chain like Polkadot or Kusama, different transactions are possible within the system.
 For example, one can propose referenda in the Governance pallet, verify identities in the Identities pallet, send tokens through the Balances pallet, shout remarks into the chain through the System pallet, and more.

-Batching these transactions into blocks cannot work based on size like it does in a blockchain like Bitcoin's because smaller transactions might require more computation and vice versa - it's all about their computational effect.
-These transactions also do not happen on a smart contract platform (as smart contracts are not a first-class citizen of Substrate-based chains), so there is no concept of gas to meter transactions with.
+One option for batching transactions into a block is based on the size (in bytes) of the transactions.
+This approach works well for chains without complex computational logic like Bitcoin, but causes problems for Polkadot due to the variance of computational effect of each transaction type.
+These transactions also do not happen within a smart contract platform or virtual machine (as smart contracts are not the first-class computational model of Substrate-based chains), so there is no concept of gas metering to limit the block size.

 To seemingly complicate matters further, there are parachain transactions (within the parachain, as well as parachain-to-relay-chain), parathread transactions, and smart contract transactions in a smart contract pallet like the EVM pallet or the Ink pallet.
 This document will explain how it all fits together and how we meter transactions in Polkadot.